sluedecke/atom-diary/README.md

 ### Major features

-1. Add a calendar view
+1. [IN PROGRESS] Add a calendar view
   * [DONE] add calendar view
   * [DONE] highlight dates with entries
   * [DONE] do not change cursor when hovering over days
   * [DONE] add close button to calendar view
+  * [DONE] add navigation to calendar view (switching months)
   * [IN PROGRESS] open file for a day when clicking on it
-  * add navigation to calendar view (switching months)
   * make useful for light and dark themes
+  * update calendar view when saving a diary file
 * Make diary printable
   * include meta Asciidoc/Markdown files to create a printable diary using include::\*[]
 * Make diary manageable